djeada/Algorithms-And-Data-Structures/notes/graphs.md

 The edges selected by Prim's algorithm in this case are: A-B, B-D, D-E, and A-C, with a total weight of 8.

-#### Special Characteristics:
+#### Special Characteristics

-* **Greedy Nature**: At every step, it considers the smallest weight edge to add to the MST.
+* At every step, it considers the smallest weight edge to add to the MST.
-* **Complexity**: With a priority queue, its time complexity can be reduced to `O(E log V)`, where `E` is the number of edges and `V` is the number of vertices.
+* With a priority queue, its time complexity can be reduced to `O(E log V)`, where `E` is the number of edges and `V` is the number of vertices.

-#### Applications:
+#### Applications

-* **Network Design**: Used in scenarios like designing a telecommunication network to ensure all cities are connected while reducing the total length of cable.
+* Used in scenarios like designing a telecommunication network to ensure all cities are connected while reducing the total length of cable.
-* **Transportation Networks**: Building roads, tunnels, or bridges while minimizing costs.
+* Building roads, tunnels, or bridges while minimizing costs.
-* **Utility Networks**: Designing water, electrical, or internet infrastructure to connect all houses or buildings at a minimum cost.
+* Designing water, electrical, or internet infrastructure to connect all houses or buildings at a minimum cost.

 #### Implementation